lsst-ts/tssw_developer_guide/doc/procedures/dockermacm1.rst

 Naming the container is useful for logging in and finding it later.
 The '-v' option may be used to mount a local directory into the container - keeping all you checkouts in a folder outside is useful if you want to use an IDE for editing.

-So a command to spin up a container i and put you on the command prompt would look like (with output) :
+So a command to spin up a container and put you on the command prompt would look like (with output) :

 .. code-block:: sh
     $ docker run --platform linux/amd64 --privileged --name sal --rm  -v ${HOME}/LSSTcode/TSS:/home/saluser/develop -it lsstts/develop-env:develop